• Home

 (d) All of these

-Question 10) Under the criminal procedure code, which factor is not relevant for consideration of bail?
+Question 10) Under the criminal procedure code, which factor is irrelevant for considering bail?

 (a) Possibility of absconding the accused